The following document lays out Celgene’s strategy and approach for the UK and applies to all Celgene entities organised in the UK.

 This uncertainty and complexity of current UK and international tax law is managed by an in-house tax department staffed by qualified, experienced tax professionals.
-In addition, Celgene regularly seeks advice from independent external tax advisors to minimize our tax risk consistent with the management of Celgene’s tax risk worldwide.
+In addition, Celgene regularly seeks advice and tax compliance support from external tax advisors to minimize our tax risk consistent with the management of Celgene’s tax risk worldwide.

 Approach to dealing with HMRC

 Celgene is committed to acting with integrity and transparency with all tax authorities, including HMRC.
 However, given the complex nature of international tax law, Celgene recognizes that it may not always reach agreement with HMRC on all tax matters.
 Celgene seeks to have a professional and constructive relationship with HMRC.
 We file timely and accurate tax returns, and we respond openly and promptly to any questions that may be raised by HMRC in relation to the tax returns.